Busto Arsizio

 - Panisfizio: Located in the town centre, Panisfizio focuses on gourmet panini, street food, and regional snacks, offering a casual alternative for a light lunch or informal dinner.
 The creative combinations and fresh ingredients make it a favourite for something quick but different.
 Price guide: € (Budget-friendly)

-Busto Arsizio Gallery
+Busto Arsizio Photo Gallery

-Places close to Busto Arsizio
+Places Close to Busto Arsizio

 - Varese (approx. 20 km north of Busto Arsizio): A charming town set against the backdrop of the Campo dei Fiori mountain range, Varese is known for its beautiful parks and historic villas, such as Villa Panza and Villa Toeplitz.
 Visitors can explore the town’s quaint centre with its charming streets, shops, and cafes or take in panoramic views from the surrounding hills.